-We are just a few weeks away (hopefully!) from meeting baby #6!
-I just started packing my hospital bag (instead of waiting until I’m in labor…again!) and thought I would put together a post to share what I will be bringing with me this sixth time around.
+We are just a few weeks away (hopefully!) from meeting our little one!
+I just started packing my hospital bag for baby number six (instead of waiting until I’m in labor…again!) and thought I would put together a post to share what I will be bringing with me this sixth time around.
 I know there are already tons of packing lists all over the internet–and who really needs another one?
 But I’m hoping this will be helpful to at least someone out there!

 I should probably just come out and say that I probably pack things that a lot of people would call “non-essentials.”
 I do realize that.
 I’m an overpacker, even with this being the sixth time.
 But I’ll explain why I’m bringing each item and you can decide for yourself if you find them to be essentials or not.

 And yes, I’m using a suitcase.
 But I’ll also have my husband’s stuff in there as well!
 (He won’t pack much–just make sure that whoever is with you brings a jacket because they will probably get cold!
 And their own pillow if they want it.)
 I’ll also be taking my Lily Jade diaper bag.
 I didn’t originally plan to take it but it’s a good option to bring my wallet, snacks, camera, and any other items I will want during or right after labor and delivery.
 The suitcase will stay in the car and have everything else I need once we get settled into a room.

 First of all, I’d say that these are probably the most essential:

 - carseat–you can’t leave with your baby without one!

 - camera–even if all you have is your phone…you need to document those first moments!